Skip to content

 Why it fails

-→ It was Gemini — a “confident misattributor” on this run.
-Held across all three rounds.
+→ It was Gemini: a “confident misattributor” on this run.
+The opaque inline-source pattern held all three rounds.
+The resolvable gov.uk guide appeared only as a detached closing source.

-This is a separate dimension on a separate date (7 July 2026), kept apart from the accuracy headline above on purpose — the questions were engineered to trap retrieval, so it is a snapshot of behaviour on hard cases, not a rate.
+This is a separate dimension on a separate date (7 July 2026), kept apart from the accuracy headline above on purpose: the questions were engineered to trap retrieval, so it is a snapshot of behaviour on hard cases, not a rate.
 The full A/B/C axis, the per-model detail and the honesty floor live on the Scoreboard.
-The one-line takeaway: the models are most confident exactly where the citation is weakest, and nothing in the answer signals it.
+The one-line takeaway: the models sound no less confident where the citation is weakest, and nothing in the answer signals it.

 // How it is graded